plusjade/hopjoy/pages/web-applications-intro.md

 The internet is a network of interconnected computers.
 It is of course a bit more complicated than that but it is no less true that when what we know as the internet is just a collection of computers all connected to one another.

-### What is an Application Platform?
+### What is an Application Environment?

-A an application platform is the medium in which the user interacts with the web-application.
+A an application environment is the medium in which the user interacts with the web-application.
 If you are on a standard PC/MAC you likely use a _web browser_ as the interface to web applications.
 Mobile phones have web browsers too but they also have "native apps".
 A native app on a phone uses the phone itself (its operating system software) as the interface.